What to expect from a

 Hopefully you will be able to attend the inspection.
 If so it will be an interactive experience: a conversation between the inspector, buyer and airplane.
 Each issue discovered will be shown, described, context explained, alternatives and costs considered and questions answered.
 This is the recommended approach.

-In most cases you will receive an inspection report with the issues listed in categories, including Airworthiness, Value affecting, Do before purchase, Do before flying home, Do soon, Next Annual and Future Annuals.
+You will receive an inspection report with the issues listed in categories, including Airworthiness, Value affecting, Do before purchase, Do before flying home, Do soon, Next Annual and Future Annuals.
 These categories may be adjusted to match the situation.

 If you choose to also hire a local A&P mechanic they are welcome in this discussion and will be included in a value adding way.
 Sometimes hiring an A&P for an hour of consultation can bring access to a shop for the inspection.
 Seller involvement can be helpful but can also become a distraction.
 Consider the personality of the seller and your relationship with them before inviting them to actively join the inspection.